 The more time you spend doing toddler activities and using the Speech Blubs app with your child, the more benefits they will receive from it.

 Teach numbers with Speech Blubs!
-Our fun section NUM8ERS & M3 will help your toddler learn counting in no time!
+Our fun section, NUM8ERS & M3 will help your toddler learn counting and develop his number sense in no time!

 Leave them in the comments!
 If you want to get a personal answer from our speech therapist, write to